pschumm/Stata.tmbundle/Support/help.markdown

 2. When using "Do File", Stata's working directory will be set to the location of that file (i.e., it is just as if you executed the do-file by double-clicking on it).
+If however the preference "Execute do-files from project directory" is checked, then Stata's working directory will be set to the value of `TM_PROJECT_DIRECTORY`.

-3. When using "Do Line/Selection" or "Documentation for Word/Selection", the working directory will be set as in (1) except in the case where the command is executed without an open project or file.
+3. When using "Do Line/Selection" or "Documentation for Word/Selection", the working directory will be set as in (1) except in the case where the command is executed without an open project or without being in a saved file.
 In that case, Stata's working directory will be set to the user's Desktop.

 Use of temporary files
 ----------------------